 Pumpkin Coconut Pancakes

-Add bananas, almond butter, oil, egg whites and almond extract to a food processor.
+- Add bananas, almond butter, melted coconut oil, egg whites and almond extract to a food processor.
 Process until bananas combine smooth with other ingredients.
 Add the remaining ingredients and process to combine.
 Do not over process.

 - Heat a medium skillet to medium-low heat and spray with cooking spray or heat a nonstick electric griddle.
 Add the batter to skillet by scooping the batter with a 1/4 cup measuring cup and placing on the skillet.
 1/4 cup makes 1 pancake.

 - Cook 5 minutes until the pancake set up.
 They will take longer than whole grain pancakes due to the coconut flour so be patient.
 Carefully flip and cook another 3-4 minutes until completely set.
 They will be fragile due to the coconut flour.

 - Remove form the skillet and place on a wire rack while you cook the remaining batter.
 Enjoy immediately or keep in the refrigerator up to 7 days.